Kpokc/bouquet/README.md

 ### Functionality Testing
   - #### Navigation bar
      - The navigation bar stays at the top of the page on all screen sizes.
-            - When the nav links clicks it opens the relevent page in same window with same header footer.
+            - When the nav links clicks it opens the relevant page in same window with same header footer.
   - #### Links
   - All internal links is tested to make sure that all pages are correctly connected.